 Courses with limited or closed enrollment for web-registration -- list combines fall and spring

-CHEM 010 Labs- Limited to first come first served - fall
+CHEM 010 Labs- Limited to 10 upperclass students by first come first served during pre-registration in April (leaving room for first-years) - fall

 CHEM 022 Labs- Limited to first come first served -- spring

 CHEM 032 Labs- Limited to first come first served -- fall

 CHEM 038 Labs- Limited to first come first served--spring

 ECON 001-Limited to first come first served -- fall and spring

 ECON 011 Conferences-Limited to first come first served -- fall

 All ECON seminars- not available for web-registration

 EDUC 001C- not available for web-registration